15% OFF ! Discount Code: HappyHolidays

 Gong Fu infusions or right away.

 After boiling white tea, you will notice a vibrant yet mellow taste with a pleasant floral fragrance.
-The added nutrients make the boiling method quite popular across China with older generations.
+The boiling method is quite popular across China with older generations, as is credited with increasing the nutrients'content and enhancing the medicinal properties of white tea.
 Boiled white tea often serves as a remedy for colds or viruses.

 Oolong Tea